mystique09/void/README.md

+# Void
-# Void bot is a general purpose bot, made in serenity-rs.
+Void bot is a general purpose bot made with rust and serenity-rs.

 > **Warning**
 > Failing, no test, code sucks, only basic functionality works.